elec-e8408-mini-project-2025/project-documentation/README.md

 # Lists constraints, including hardware limitations and communication protocols.

 # Missing Elements / Areas for Improvement:
-# The assumptions and dependencies section should state how the system handles failures in connectivity or power loss.
+# DONE: The assumptions and dependencies section should state how the system handles failures in connectivity or power loss.
-# Apportioning requirements should be more informative regarding the later stage design implementation.
+# DONE: Apportioning requirements should be more informative regarding the later stage design implementation.

 # 3. Specific Requirements